 Sometimes, investors reserve pre-emption rights and rights of first refusal in an investment agreement.
 These rights allow the investor to avoid dilution should the company decide to sell any additional shares to other investors.

-During the course of discussions and negotiations with the company, the investor is likely to become privy to a lot of confidential information of the company.
+During discussions with the company, the investor is likely to become privy to a lot of confidential information of the company.

 A confidentiality clause is often included in an investment agreement to ensure such information remains confidential.

-Confidentiality clauses protect the proprietary and sensitive commercial information of the company and explicitly state what information can be disclosed to third parties and what information cannot be disclosed to third parties.
+Confidentiality clauses protect the proprietary and sensitive commercial information of the company and explicitly state what information can be disclosed to third parties and what information cannot.

 Covenants not to compete, or non-competes, prevent the founders/managers of the company from competing with the company, whilst they are at the company, or after they leave the company.